Initial Configuration

 The admin panel is organized into logical sections in the sidebar:

-- ORGANIZATION — General settings, org chart, and governance configuration.
+- ORGANIZATION — Org chart, governance, and general settings.

-- APPEARANCE — Branding, theme customization, custom content pages, and legal pages.
+- APPEARANCE — Branding, theme, content pages, legal pages, contact, cookies, and social links.

-- COMMUNICATION — Feed settings, discussion groups, events, and notification configuration.
+- COMMUNICATION — Feed, groups, events, documents, and notification settings.

 Click any item in the sidebar to navigate to its configuration page.
 Changes are saved when you click the Save or Save Changes button on each page — there's no global save.